 Depending on the size of your African grey, they will eat about ½ to ¼ of their body weight.
-On average African greys weigh about 526 grams, an African grey will then eat about 131.5 to 263 grams of food per day, and this really depends on how active your African grey is.
-How much play time you provide, and how much you interact with him or her.
-You can measure our Tropical Feast on the Fly mix, to about 2.5 cups of mix (for one day) per every 250 grams of weight to keep your African grey wholesomely happy!
+On average African greys weigh about 526 grams, an African grey will then eat about 131.5 to 263 grams of food per day.
+And this depends on how active your African grey is.
+How much playtime you provide, and how much you interact with him or her.
+You can measure our Tropical Feast on the Fly mix, to about 2.5 cups of the mix (for one day) per every 250 grams of weight to keep your African grey wholesomely happy!

 What is an African grey’s favorite food?

-African greys absolutely love to munch on seeds, nuts, and berries, but please do remember they should all be small portions of their diet.
+African greys love to munch on seeds, nuts, and berries.
+But please do remember they should all be small portions of their diet.
 They also love sweet fruits such as mangoes and oranges (with skins removed), and cored apples.
-Fruits should account 10% of their diets.
+Fruits should account for 10% of their diets.

-A great source of fiber are bananas.
+A great source of fiber is bananas.
 In chickens giving fiber prevents feather plucking and aggression such as cannibalization.
 Other sources of fiber are legumes and grains.

 What foods are bad for African greys?

-African greys should definitely avoid chemicals, pesticides, herbicides in non organic foods.
+African greys should avoid chemicals, pesticides, herbicides in nonorganic foods.
 Toxins such as aflatoxins must be avoided, these are found in peanuts, and they were unfortunately discovered when 100,000 turkeys died.